marcdumais-work/vscode-trace-server/README-dev.md

 # VSCode Trace Server extension

-This file contains information that could be interesting to developers, that want to mnodify, build, test, and debug this extension.
+This file contains information that could be interesting to developers, that want to modify, build, test, and debug this extension.

 For general information, see the main [README.md](README.md)